Himalayan Yoga Academy

 Niyamas: shaucha (cleanliness), santosha (contentment), tapas (austerities), swadhyaya (self-study), ishwara-pranidhana (surrender to Ishwara)

 The above sutra tells us that we tend to violate these yamas and niyamas when we are incited by greed, anger, or delusion, which are three of the six negative tendencies that we are discussing.
-This means that when we are motivated by these tendencies, we can engage in violence, telling the truth, stealing, being greedy, etc. What we need to realize is that indulging in these acts will ultimately result in untold misery and plunge us into the darkness of ignorance.
+When motivated by these tendencies, we can engage in violence, lie, steal, be greedy, and more.
+What we need to realize is that indulging in these acts will ultimately result in untold misery and plunge us into the darkness of ignorance.
 To avoid these pitfalls, Patanjali says that we should immediately think of thoughts that are contrary to these negative thoughts (pratipaksha bhavana).

 Shadripu and Soul